MATRIX vs. SAP Litmos

 In terms of accessibility, SAP Litmos does not include features such as hidden content that improves screen reader use, a 'skip to content' shortcut, and a high contrast theme as MATRIX does.

-Users can enjoy learning anytime, anywhere through the MATRIX mobile apps for iOS, Android, and Windows, as well as have their own branded apps, with the company name and logo.
-SAP Litmos does not have a native Windows app and does not offer branded apps for clients.
+Users can enjoy learning anytime, anywhere through the MATRIX mobile apps for iOS and Android, as well as have their own branded apps, with the company name and logo.
+SAP Litmos does not offer branded apps for clients.

 MATRIX Learner dashboard